amabilyalbino/secure-auth-storage/README.md

 ## Overview

-This project is a Python CLI system for storing and validating user credentials using **hashing, salting, and peppering**.
+This project is a Python CLI-based authentication system for storing and validating user credentials using **hashing, salting, and peppering**.

- It was built from scratch to understand and apply real-world password protection practices, using **PBKDF2 with SHA-256**, environment-based **pepper**, and a **PostgreSQL database inside Docker**.
-The goal was to move beyond basic hashing and create a beginner-friendly, yet technically solid, example of how to handle credentials securely.

 ## Learning Motivation

-When I started learning about secure password storage, I couldn’t find clear, beginner-friendly examples that combined **hash + salt + pepper** in a simple, real-world Python CLI project.
-So I decided to build one from scratch — to understand how each piece works and how to implement them together in a practical way.
+When I started learning about secure password storage in Python, I couldn’t find clear, beginner-friendly examples that combined **hash + salt + pepper** in a simple, real-world Python CLI project.
+So I decided to build one from scratch, to understand how each piece works and how to implement them together in a practical way.

 - How and why to use hashing
 - What role salt and pepper play in security